Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Improvements on Unsplittable 3-CVRP and 4-CVRP

-Note that we have $\ra=\frac{1}{2}$ in the worst case.
-Therefore, we can get that \begin{theorem} For unsplittable 4-CVRP, there is a $\frac{7}{4}$-approximation algorithm. \end{theorem}
+Therefore, we have the following result. \begin{theorem} For unsplittable 4-CVRP, there is a $\frac{7}{4}$-approximation algorithm. \end{theorem}

-As mentioned before, the $7/4$-approximation is mainly based on the idea (a good mod-2-cycle packing) of the previous $5/3$-approximation algorithm for unit demand 4-CVRP.
-A remained open question is whether the ratio can be improved using the idea (a good 4-path packing) of the $3/2$-approximation algorithm for unit demand 4-CVRP.
+As mentioned before, the $\frac{7}{4}$-approximation algorithm is based on the idea (a good mod-2-cycle cover) of the previous $\frac{5}{3}$-approximation algorithm for unit-demand 4-CVRP.
+It remains unknown whether this result can be improved using the idea (a good 4-path cover) of the previous $\frac{3}{2}$-approximation algorithm for unit-demand 4-CVRP.